 Posted: February 8th, 2013 under Bottom Line, Uncategorized.

 Tags: Ballard, Beacon Hill, businesses, capitol hill, Chinatown, Columbia City, funding, Georgetown, grant, International District, mayor, Mayor McGinn, Neighborhoods, Only in Seattle, Pioneer Square, Rainier Beach, Rainier Valley, small business, South Park, university dsitrict, Wallingford

 The Washington Filmworks production incentive project A Bit of Bad Luck recently wrapped principal photography after shooting 22 days in Seattle and Morton, Washington.
 This is one of 15 projects approved for funding assistance by Washington Filmworks.
 These 15 projects spent an estimated $10 million in Washington’s economy in five months.
-“Our movie [More]
+“Our movie was shot in […][More]

 The Neighborhood Projects Fund (NPF) is now taking applications for neighborhood-generated projects focused on park or street improvements.
 Applications are due February 1, 2012 at 5 p.m[More]

 South Park businesses can celebrate the projected start date to construct the new South Park Bridge.[More]

 Federal stimulus dollars are coming to the aid of local arts organizations struggling in the recession.
 The City of Seattle and 4Culture, King County’s cultural services agency, announced this week that they will receive $500,000 in federal stimulus funds to preserve nonprofit arts jobs in jeopardy or recently cut due to the economic downturn.[More]